wordofwarning/wordofwarning.org/current/2024-worksahead/index.md

 ---
 # CONFIGURATION
-layout: 2023-woah
+layout: 2024-woah
 rootpath: "../../"

 # ABOUT THE SHOW - GENERIC
-artist: "Works Ahead 2023" # the name of the artist or company
+artist: "Works Ahead: Radiator" # the name of the artist or company
-show: "A sample of new performance." # the name of the show
+show: "A sharing of Live Art." # the name of the show
-artist_size: 2
+artist_size: 3
-show_size: 4
+show_size: 3
 header_image:
-season: "Works Ahead 18+19|5|2023"
+season: "Works Ahead: Radiator 24|5|2024"

 # ABOUT THE SHOW - LAYOUT
 # artist_size: 1 # optional - size of artist name 1-5.
 Default is 1.
 Set longer names to lower values